ramesh-nair-dev/Python-learning/README.md

 # 🐍 Python Fundamentals Practice by Ramesh Nair

-This repository documents my hands-on journey learning Python, the primary language used in all AI modules in my upcoming project **"Sherlock — The AI Developer Assistant"**.
+This repository documents my hands-on journey learning Python.

 This repo is intentionally structured for:
 - Mastering Python syntax and OOP